eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Traceability Kit/page_changelog.md

   - Updated all parts of the KIT related to the digital twin registry as the DTR now has a decentralized architecture
   - Updated SerialPartTypization 1.1.1 to SerialPart 1.0.1
   - Updated AssemblyPartRelationship 1.1.1 to SingleLevelBomAsBuilt 1.0.0
-  - Fixed references to deprecated Catena-X releases
+  - Fixed references to deprecated releases
 - **Adoption View:**
   - Updated description of the policy section (Access Policies, Usage Policies, Contract Definitions)
   - Updated relevant standards for release 3.2